payman-kh/WebsiteTemplateWebpack/README.md

 `[sudo] npm install npm -g`

-The `-g` flag makes sure that NPM installs globally so you can use it in other projects.
+The `-g` flag makes sure that NPM installs globally so you can use it for other projects as well.
 All of the required dependencies are listed inside `package.json`.
 Run

 `[sudo] npm install`